fruvs/Copycord/docs/slash_commands.md

 ### 12. `/onjoin_dm <server_id>`

 **Description:** Toggles DM notifications when someone joins the specified server.
+(Only works for servers with 1k or less members)
 If enabled, you’ll receive a direct message with the new member’s details whenever someone joins that guild.
 > **Note:** Your account connected to Copycord must be a member of the server to detect when someone joins the server.